 After 2 years in Germany, Grace joined LEM in October 2020 as a postdoctoral researcher for a year working with Prof. Marc Robert and Julien Bonin.
 Her work on photochemical reactors was part of the MARS research consortium funded by GRDF, GRTgaz and Terega.

 Bing is from Henan, China.
 She graduated from the University of Zhengzhou in 2014 with a B.S. degree and in 2017 with an M.S. degree in Chemistry.
 During her undergraduate studies, she participates in research projects dedicated to the design and application of clean energy polymers and crystalline materials.
 Under the guidance of the Professor Thomas Chung Wai Mak and Shuang-Quan Zang, then she embarked on master's study, focusing on the application of crystalline molecular functional materials in hydrogen evolution by photo and electrocatalytic water splitting.
 She joined the LEM in September 2017 and worked with Professor Marc Robert and Julien Bonin to investigate the artificial photosynthesis with molecular catalysts.

 In her free time, she enjoys ballroom dance and visiting other cities and countries.

 Bing successfully defended her PhD on Friday, December 4th, 2020 and is currently holding a postdoctoral research associate at Beijing University.

 Daniela grew up in Caracas, Venezuela.
 She earned a B.S in Chemistry from Simón Bolívar University.
 During her undergraduate studies she worked with Professor José Manuel Domínguez-Vera at the University of Granada and studied ferroxidase activity of ferritin.
 She moved to Paris in 2016 to attend the international Master program Frontiers in Chemistry (Université Paris Descarte.
 Then she joined the Laboratoire de Chimie des processus biologiques at College de France conducting synthesis and characterization of (bis)-dithiolene complexes and the Laboratoire ITODYS at the Université Paris Diderot, where she studied nanohybrid systems.
 Her project, conducted between the Laboratoire d’Electrochimie Moléculaire-LEM and Synchrotron SOLEIL, aims for the development of time-resolved X-Ray spectroelectrochemistry for the study of CO2 reduction reaction mechanisms.
-She is currently a third year PhD student.Contacter cette personne
+Daniela successfully defended her PhD on March 29, 2022.
+She is now a postdoctoral researcher at Synchrotron Soleil.Contacter cette personne